Sacroiliac Joint Injections

 You should avoid driving for the rest of the day after the injection.
 Have a friend or family member assist you or talk to one of our staff members at iRISE Spine and Joint about ride assistance.

-If you are suffering from pain and limited mobility due to sacroiliac joint dysfunction, SI joint fusion in Miami may be a good answer.
+If you are suffering from pain and limited mobility due to sacroiliac joint dysfunction, SI joint fusion may be a good answer.
 Call us at (888) 966-9750 to learn more.